Best Bars to Watch Football in New York

 The Football Factory at Legends

 Legends is a sports bar that has people, places and New York legends as its main focus.
 The place has a casual atmosphere and combines simple but good food with a football match.
 Legends loves football fans so much it opened a space completely dedicated to football, called The Football Factory (using the international name of the game, instead of the American name soccer).
 They screen many championships like Champions League, Bundesliga and La Liga.
 So you don’t need to miss out on any one of your team’s games.
-There are 3 floors with 50 tv’s and 2 huge screens for your entertainment.
+There are 3 floors with 50 TVs and 2 huge screens for your entertainment.
 You’ll find it all in a perfect location: in front of the Empire State Building.

 The Black Horse Pub

 The Black Horse pub is a big and airy English pub with a great atmosphere to watch sports.
 Soccer fans show up early on weekends in this neighbourhood sports bar to see the European matches.
-They’ve a selection of 16 international beers on tap, a mix of local favourites (think Sixpoint Sweet Action and Brooklyn Lager) and rotating Anglo/Irish specials including Boddingtons and Guinness.
+They have a selection of 16 international beers on tap, a mix of local favourites (think Sixpoint Sweet Action and Brooklyn Lager) and rotating Anglo/Irish specials including Boddingtons and Guinness.
 Happy hour is from 14:00 until 19:00.
-Soccer always takes top priority on their flat screen televisions.
+Soccer always takes top priority on their flat-screen televisions.
 When footy’s not on, the ten big televisions play whatever games the neighbourhood crowds wants to watch.
 A great spot for catching the game, with good drink specials every once in a while and good English fare.
 The friendly staff serves the likes of a full English breakfast, bangers and mash, eggs beans and chips and shepherd’s pie.

 Baker Street is an Irish pub named after the famous English street.
 You can watch various sports in this place, including football.
 Check their calendar for upcoming events and the games they’ll be showing.
 Besides watching sports games, you can also get a drink or grab a bite.
 Lunch starts at 11:00 during the week and from 11:00 to 16:30 they serve a traditional brunch on weekends.
-It’s $15 for a main course (such as an omelet or burger) and 2 drinks (wine, beer, champagne, juices, coffee or tea).
+It’s $15 for the main course (such as an omelette or burger) and 2 drinks (wine, beer, champagne, juices, coffee or tea).